The landing site of NASA Apollo 11

 |Jul 18, 2020|

 When you look up to the Moon, you see several dark regions.
 These are vast, solidified lava plains sitting on top of huge, deep, ancient craters.
 The craters formed 4.1 to 3.8 billion years ago during a time when large asteroids and comets were bombarding all planets and moons of the solar system.
-Later on, the Moon’s volcanoes filled those craters with lava which cooled over time to make the region appear as it does today.
+Later on, the Moon’s volcanoes filled those craters with lava which cooled over time to make the regions appear as it does today.

 Apollo 11’s landing region, the Sea of Tranquility, is one such giant basin formed during the bombardment period, then lava-filled by volcanoes, burying any of the basin’s rocks and mountains.
 Once the lava solidified, it formed smooth desert-like plains, which are much easier for spacecraft to land on than rocky areas.
 Though the Apollo landing still had to deal with plenty of impact craters as seen in the image captured by NASA’s Lunar Reconnaissance Orbiter (LRO).
 The Moon really is cratered all the way down.